Hanging up on traditional debt collection: How Reg F can improve communication in debt collection

-In November 2021, the Consumer Financial Protection Bureau (CFPB) enacted a regulation to modernize the Fair Debt Collection Practices Act (FDCPA), originally established in 1977.
+In November 2021, the Consumer Financial Protection Bureau (CFPB) enacted a regulation to modernise the Fair Debt Collection Practices Act (FDCPA), originally established in 1977.
 ‘Regulation F’ tightens many restrictions already in place and makes a litany of updates to how debt collectors and creditors can communicate with consumers regarding overdue accounts, including:

 - Limitations on the number of calls that can be made to consumers